ms7m/py-byte/README.md

 ***

-# Byte API Wrapper for Python
+# A Python wrapper for the byte.co app.
 Python 3.6+ Required.
 ***
 **Attention**: This project was built in a weekend (mostly in the weekend that it was launched) as such this is **not production level** software.